Siri Daladagamanaya: Plot

 The story begins with the Maha Parinirvana of Buddha, his body was cremated in a sandalwood pyre at Kusinara in India and his remains were retrieved by many regional kings and arahats.
-Buddha's left canine tooth was retrieved by Arahat Khema and he gave it to King Brahmadatte.
+Buddha's left canine tooth was retrieved by Arahat Kshema and he gave it to King Brahmadatta.
 The tooth became a royal possession in his dynasty and was kept in the city of Dantapuri.
 After 800 years of Buddha's parinirvana, the Holy Tooth came into the possession of King Guhaseeva of Kalinga (played by Jeevan Kumaratunga) with the heartiest rituals, worships and beliefs.
 However, the tale of Holy Tooth was spread so fast and many regional kings start to ascend it and rule the whole India.
 King Paandu (played by Sriyantha Mendis), who is a Hindu worshipper meet Guhasiva and said to stop foolish believing of Buddha's body parts and worship a human tooth.

 With that, King Guhasiva handed the Holy Tooth to King Paandu to see the miracle of it.
 However, with the belief of Hindui and Jain monks, he decided to destroy the relic, and ordered to it brought to the city.
 With all miracles occurred and in destroyable relic, King Paandu converted to Buddhism and start to worship to the relic.
 Another rural leader, King Ksheeradara (played by Mark Samson) heard the news that Paandu has also converted to Buddhism, he went with his army to attack Paandu to take the relic and become its sole survivor.
 The invaders were killed by King Paandu and allies, and King Ksheeradara died at the battle.